Back to all Resources

 A More Connected, Accessible Forecasting Experience

-In recognition of how people consume information today, NOAA is also launching a more mobile-friendly version of the NHC Website.
+Recognizing how users access information today, NOAA is also launching a more mobile-friendly version of the NHC Website.
 Designed to function seamlessly across smartphones, tablets, and desktops, this update ensures that critical information is accessible wherever and whenever it’s needed.

-Additionally, experimental graphical marine wind warnings will provide enhanced support for maritime stakeholders, offering clearer depictions of wind hazards based on cumulative forecasts.
+Additionally, experimental graphical marine wind warnings will provide enhanced support for maritime stakeholders by depicting cumulative wind hazards more clearly.

 Together, these updates reflect a broader commitment to accessibility, usability, and real-time decision support.